enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/items/charging_array.md

 }
 ```

 A Charging Array is a simple stone plate with nine slots for holding [Knots](^trickster:items/knots).
 They can be placed in any orientation.
-Exposing an array to the light of a full or new moon will charge any Knots it is holding,
-as if they were lying on the ground.
+Knots stored in the Array can be charged by the moon as if they were thrown on the ground.

 ;;;;;

 While they may look similar to a [Spell Construct](^trickster:items/spell_construct),
-Charging Arrays are not able to cast spells or perform other magical interactions by themselves.
+Charging Arrays are not capable of casting spells.
-Their slots are however available for outside spells to interact with as they see fit.
+However, external spells may interact with the stored Knots just like they would any other inventory.

 <recipe;trickster:charging_array>